merthidayetoglu/CommBench/README.md

 }
 ```

-The above code measures IPC bandwidth across two GPUs the same node is mesaured with message size of 1 GB.
-Explanation of the CommBench functions are provided below.
+The above code measures IPC bandwidth across two GPUs within the same node with a message of 1 GB.
+An explanation of the CommBench functions is provided below.

 #### Communicator

 The benchmarking pattern is registered into a persistent communicator.
 The data type must be provided at compile time with the template parameter ``T``.
-Communication library for the implementation must be specified at this stage because the communiator builds specific data structures accordingly.
-Current options are: ``MPI``, ``NCCL``, and ``IPC``.
+Communication library for the implementation must be specified at this stage because the communicator builds specific data structures accordingly.
+Current options are ``MPI``, ``NCCL``, and ``IPC``.

 ```cpp
 template <typename T>